AmpedFinance/docs/whitepaper.md

 Amped\'s tokenomics ensure that active participants are rewarded.
-Liquidity providers who hold ALP (or yALP) earn 70% of all trading fees, distributed in network base assets and in escrowed AMP tokens.
+Liquidity providers who hold ALP (or yALP) earn 70% of all trading fees, distributed in network base assets and in escrowed AMPED tokens.
 The remaining 30% of protocol fees are set aside in the reward program to reward all contribution which is beneficial for the ecosystem, such as governance participation and engaging in trades or participating in platform campaigns, referral programs.
 This dual reward system means both liquidity providers and other ecosystem participants benefit from the platform\'s growth.
-Additionally, users who stake accumulate esAMP (escrowed AMP) which can be staked to provide liquidity, for additional rewards or vested into real AMP over time -- incentivizing loyalty and long-term alignment.
+Additionally, users who stake accumulate esAMP (escrowed AMPED) which can be staked to provide liquidity, for additional rewards or vested into real AMPED over time -- incentivizing loyalty and long-term alignment.

 ### **yALP -- Auto-Compounding Yield Vault**